nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 DoOrDie data are saved in the hard disk automatically after any command that changes the data.<br />
 There is no need to save manually.

+### 2.20.
+Iterating through previously executed commands
+Pressing the UP or DOWN key will allow you to iterate through previous commands executed (if any).

+### 2.21.
+Autocompletion of commands and reserved keywords
+Pressing the TAB key will auto complete the word at the current cursor if there is a match, otherwise a list of suggestions will be displayed.

 ## 3. FAQ